Next Launch:

 The Ensemble de Lancement Vega (ELV) pad at the Centre Spatial Guyanais (Guiana Space Centre) was previously used to launch the Europa, Ariane 1, Ariane 2, and Ariane 3 rockets under a different name.

-It hosted its first launch on November 5th, 1971 when a Europa rocket launched the STV-4 payload.
-It was used for the final time for an Ariane 3 rocket in 1989, after which it went unused until 2012 when Vega began flying.
+It hosted its first launch on November 5, 1971, when a Europa rocket carried the STV-4 payload.
+The pad was last used in 1989 for the final Ariane 3 launch before going unused until 2012, when Vega began operations.

-Located in French Guiana, the ELV pad is part of the French and European spaceport located near Kourou on the northern tip of South America.
+Located in French Guiana, the ELV pad is part of the French and European spaceport near Kourou, on the northern coast of South America.

 Guiana Space Centre

-The space center has been operational since 1968 and has hosted launches for the European Space Agency (ESA), the French National Centre for Space Studies, and commercial companies Arianespace and Azercosmos.
+The Guiana Space Centre has been operational since 1968, serving the European Space Agency (ESA), the French National Centre for Space Studies (CNES), and commercial companies such as Arianespace and Azercosmos.

-A total of 9 different rocket types have launched from the Guiana Space Centre, including three active rockets and six retired vehicles.
+A total of nine different rocket types have launched from the spaceport, including three active rockets and six retired vehicles.

-The spaceport is also preparing for the Ariane 6, Vega C, and Vega E rockets currently under development that will launch from the space centre.
+The spaceport is also preparing for the upcoming Ariane 6, Vega C, and Vega E rockets, which are currently under development.